 I invite all my friends, family, and colleagues to join me in in the effort to improve heart health and save a life.
-I have supported the American Heart Association for nearly ten years now.
+I have supported the American Heart Association for nearly 12 years now.
 When I first aligned myself with the AHA and the Huntsville Heart Walk, it was about others; those stricken with heart disease and stroke.

 However, my purpose has turned to my own battle with heart disease and to that of many close friends and relatives.
 The fight became progressively more personal during the summer of 2022 as I began to notice "tightening" in my chest and "shortness of breath".
 This led to identifying blockages in my left anterior descending, right coronary artery and a couple of arteries on my secondary diagonal artery.
 Knowing and ACTING on my symptoms saved my life!
 If you notice symptoms...take ACTION!!!